Mosharraf Hossain (Jessore politician): Assassination

 Mosharraf Hossain was assassinated by a gang of unknown armed operatives on 3 February 1974.
-He was gunned down to death at his residence by masked assailants while talking with two political associates.
-At least one of those who were present with him that night got seriously injured in the attack.
+He was gunned down to death at his residence by masked assailants while talking with his political associates.
 At that time, Mosharraf was the vice president of Bangladesh JSD.
 The party organized a general strike in Jessore, demonstrations in Dhaka, and nationwide protests decrying the brutal killing.

-Political leaders, including Bangabandhu Sheikh Mujibur Rahman, expressed their shock and condolences.
-In a message to the deceased's family, the Prime Minister wrote - "His contribution to our liberation struggle will be remembered by everyone."
+Political leaders, including Prime Minister "Bangabandhu" Sheikh Mujibur Rahman, expressed their shock and condolences.
+In a message to the deceased's family, the Mujib wrote - "His contribution to our liberation struggle will be remembered by everyone."
+However, JSD President Major Jalil alleged that Mosharraf’s assassination was orchestrated by those in power.
+Jasad's member of the parliament, Abdus Sattar, called for an 'adjournment motion' in the National Parliament regarding Musharraf's murder, but his request was denied by acting Home Minister Mansur Ali and Speaker Abdul Malek Ukil.

+The Intercontinental Press, the official publication of the international Trotskyist political organization Fourth International, cited the assassination as a striking example of Mujib's oppression of political opposition.
+Other international news outlets, including the Pulitzer-winning St. Louis Post-Dispatch and the Cincinnati Post, also reported on the news, describing it as the death of a socialist leader.

 Mosharraf Hossain's daughter Raoshan Jahan Sathi was a member of the 9th Parliament of Bangladesh.
 His son-in-law Kazi Aref Ahmed was one of the organizers of the Bangladesh Liberation war.